 In a nutshell

-This is most likely with incisions just under the areola and less likely with those under the breasts or in the armpits.
+“It’s possible that some of your milk ducts might have been damaged during surgery,” she says.
+“This is most likely with incisions that were made just under the areola [the dark area around your nipple], and less likely with incisions under the breasts or in the armpits.

 Will there be any issues with a boob lift as opposed to a boob job?

 The issues with a breast lift are the same as they are with implants, says Dr Philippa.

 Dr Philippa Kaye works as a GP in both NHS and private practice.
 She attended Downing College, Cambridge, then took medical studies at Guy’s, King’s and St Thomas’s medical schools in London, training in paediatrics, gynaecology, care of the elderly, acute medicine, psychiatry and general practice.
 Dr Philippa has also written a number of books, including ones on child health, diabetes in childhood and adolescence.
 She is a mum of 3.